 Google the topic before you start writing.
 Try to come up with a list longer than other lists in the search query.
 This will give you an advantage over your competitors.

-As I’ve said before, you need to incorporate visual content into your blog posts.
+As we’ve said before, you need to incorporate visual content into your blog posts.

 But you can take this strategy to the next level by publishing blog posts that are almost exclusively infographics.